BP (BP) Q4 2024 earnings summary

 Customers & products business expects seasonally lower volumes and continued margin sensitivity to supply costs and FX.

-2025 EBITDA expected to be slightly below the previous $46–$49 billion target; new financial targets to be set at the February 26 capital markets update.
+2025 EBITDA expected to be slightly below the previous $46–$49 billion target; new metrics and targets to be announced at the February 26 capital markets update.

-2025 divestment and other proceeds expected to be around $3 billion, with continued focus on cost reduction and capital discipline.
+Divestment and other proceeds for 2025 expected to be around $3 billion, with continued focus on cost reduction and capital discipline.

 Latest events from BP